-Once the Feature is activated, FYS will be played the next time the engine enters the Neutral position.
-In order for FYS to begin, power must remain on once the engine enters the Neutral position.
-At this point, ProtoSounds® has taken over control of your engine and disabled the bell and whistle buttons from any further operator actions.
-In addition, ProtoSounds® has reconfigured the way the reverse unit functions by disabling the reverse state during operation of the FYS feature.
-This forces the engine to leave your freight yard in the same direction it arrived in.
-The following operator controlled "events" control FYS's actions and sounds.
+Once the feature is activated, PFA will be played the next time the engine enters the neutral position.
+In order for PFA to begin, power must remain on once the engine enters the neutral position.
+At this point ProtoSounds has taken over control of your engine and disabled the bell and whistle buttons from any further operator functions.
+In addition, ProtoSounds has reconfigured the way the reverse unit functions by disabling the reverse unit state during operation of the PFA feature.
+This forces the engine to leave your station in the same direction it arrived.
+The following operator controlled "events" control PFA's actions and sounds.

-Event 1 (Forward) While the locomotive is running in forward (or reverse) FYS is activated by the operator pushing and holding the bell button down for three or more seconds.
-The locomotive bell begins chiming and can be left on or turned off without disabling FYS.
+Event 1 (Forward) While the locomotive is running in forward (or reverse) PFA is activated by the operator pushing and holding the bell button down for three or more seconds.
+The locomotive bell begins chiming and can be left on or turned off without disabling PFA.

-Event 2 (Neural Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into Neutral.
-If the throttle setting was at 14 volts or higher, ProtoSounds® will play the sound of squeaking brake sounds as the engine comes to a halt.
+Event 2 (Neutral Before Reverse) The operator now interrupts the transformer throttle to stop the engine and put it into neutral.
+If the throttle setting was at 14 volts or higher, ProtoSounds will play the sound of squealing brakes as the engine comes to a stop.

-A. Upon stopping of the engine, the operator must immediately turn the throttle back on to keep the engine in the Neutral position.
-If the bell was not turned off after activating FYS, it now turns off automatically.
+I. Upon stopping of the engine, the operator must immediately turns the throttle back on as the engine sits in neutral.
+If the bell was not turned off after activating PFA, it now turns off automatically.

-Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSounds®.
-The next time you turn power back on your engine will be in the RESET position.
-See page 6 for more information on RESET.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds.
+The next Put Engine In Neutral At Low Power time you turn power back on your engine will be in the RESET position.
+See page 5 for more information.